kennytilton/primetimes/README.md

    11 |    22   33   55   77  121 |
 ------|---------------------------|
 ````
+But along the way I had to solve some easy-to-reintroduce bugs that messed up the layout, so we will toss in a test at the end to support refactoring.
+>
+> Inclination #3: Defer drudgery.
+Keep the fun going.
+Tedious stuff is more bearable when the prize is in hand.
+>

 Time to build a standalone accepting command-line parameters, using my old stand-bys clojure [tools.cli](https://github.com/clojure/tools.cli) and [lein bin-plus](https://github.com/BrunoBonacci/lein-binplus).
 ## Prime numbers stand alone
 Voila!